 – Did they have good relationships with the neighbours?
 Was there any complaints?

-Rental Tips Number #5 – Do on to others as they do on to you
+Rental Tips Number #5 – Do unto others as they do unto you

 Simply put – don’t be that douchebag landlord!
 The tenant has done everything right, jumped through all the hoops, now uphold your end.
 Be open with them, tell them if there is an underlying issue with the property, tell them if you have plans of selling in a few months or you wish to develop the land in the future.
 Who knows only one 12 month lease or even periodical may suit you both.
 Don’t promise to upgrade something with no intention of fixing it!
 Your honesty will go a long way with them and in-turn they will be open with you.